Gauge Review: Is This Mid-Market AEO Platform Worth It? (2026)

 Founded in 2024, the company is led by Caelean Barnes and CTO Evan Doyle.
 Barnes brings deep technical credibility as a former founding engineer at Carta, Noble.AI, and Standard Metrics.
 A tight team of about six people builds the product in San Francisco.
 Building reliable scrapers for AI engines requires serious engineering talent, and this team appears capable of maintaining stable connections.

 Gauge emerged from the Y Combinator Summer 2024 batch with $500,000 in seed funding.
 This financial footprint is radically smaller than Profound's $58 million or Peec's $29 million war chest.
-The funding gap matters because it defines the product scope.
+The funding gap matters because it shapes the product scope.
 Gauge focuses tightly on the mid-market rather than sprawling, complex enterprise deployments.

 The platform monitors AI visibility across ChatGPT, Google AI Overviews, AI Mode, Gemini, Perplexity, and Microsoft Copilot.
 This multi-engine coverage forms the core value proposition for growing brands.
 Claude and Grok remain Enterprise-only features, which forces mid-market buyers to accept blind spots in two fast-growing engines.